Student Travel Policy

 Medical Insurance

 All enrolled health science center students are required by State Law to have continuous medical insurance coverage, including international students.
-A copy of the student’s proof of insurance shall be attached to the Student Travel Information and Release Form.
+A copy of the student’s proof of insurance shall be attached to the Student Travel Information and Release form.

 Weapons, Illegal Substances and Alcohol